emu-russia/breaks/BreakingNESWiki_DeepL/6502/pc.md

 (The image shows the precharge transistors for ADH4 and ADL5.
 The others are similar)

+:warning: As time passed, it turned out that it is more convenient to make the FET where the buses are precharged as part of the [Bus Multiplexer](busmux.md) circuit.

 ## Logic

 It makes sense to show only the bit schematics (the circuitry alternates between even and odd PCL/PCH bits).